-Contiguous with Africa and still below the 35o threshold for storage is the intensively researched Levant (30 o–35oN) (Enzel & Bar-Yosef 2017).
-During the Last Glacial Maximum (26.5–20ka) and subsequent Late Glacial (20–11.6ka), this region was sensitive to environmental changes that would favour food storage, as temperature and the length of the growing season reduced.
-The impact of these changes depressed the storage threshold southwards.
-The evidence for dwellings in the Upper and Epipalaeolithic is presented by Goring-Morris and Belfer-Cohen (2003, tab.
-1).
+Contiguous with Africa and still below the 35o threshold for storage is the intensively researched Levant (30 o–35oN) (Goring-Morris & Belfer-Cohen 2003, tab.
+1; Enzel & Bar-Yosef 2017).
+During the Last Glacial Maximum (26.5–20ka) and subsequent Late Glacial (20–11.6ka), this region was sensitive to environmental changes that would favour food storage, as temperature and the length of the growing season reduced, shifting the storage threshold southwards.
 The impact in the southwards shift is seen at the 32oN waterlogged site of Ohalo II, 23ka, Sea of Galilee, Israel (Nadel 2002; 2017).
-This is an open air settlement with six irregular oval brushwood huts that range in floor area from 5–13 m2 with hearths between them (Nadel 2003).
+Its six irregular oval brushwood huts range in floor area from 5–13 m2 with hearths between them (Nadel 2003).
 Their floors were dug into the ground.
 There is also one outside pit as well as a grave.
-Seed remains were prolific across the site with concentrations around a grinding stone in hut 1.
+Seed remains were prolific, with concentrations around a grinding stone in hut 1.

 Kharaneh 4 in the Azraq Basin, Jordan, is an early Epipalaeolithic site that covers >21,000 m2 of dense lithics, and was occupied from 19.8–18.6ka (Maher 2017, 681).
 In area B two hut structures have been excavated with a large stone-lined hearth between them (Maher 2017, 681–4).
-The better-preserved structure 1 was dug into the ground and oval in shape, c.
-7 m2.
-It is only two metres away from Structure 2 (Maher et al. 2012, fig. 3).
+The better-preserved structure 1 was dug into the ground and oval, c.
+7 m2 (Maher et al. 2012, fig. 3).
 Graves, pits, and midden deposits are also associated with these dwellings and gazelle was the main species hunted.

-The Early Natufian settlement of Eynan (Ain Mallaha) north of the Sea of Galilee on the shores of Lake Hula points to subsequent developments in dwelling construction (Grosman & Munro 2017; Valla et al. 2017).
-It is described as a hamlet of semi-buried buildings with circular and semi-circular walls and postholes that probably supported a roof.
+The Early Natufian settlement of Eynan (Ain Mallaha; 14.3–12.4ka) on the shores of Lake Hula points to subsequent developments in dwelling construction (Grosman & Munro 2017; Valla et al. 2017).
+It is a hamlet of semi-buried circular and semi-circular buildings with roof-bearing postholes.
 The largest dwellings are 7 m in diameter with a floor area of 38 m2.
 The excavated dwellings have at least one internal hearth and burials are found beneath the floor.
-The Eynan settlement was occupied from 14.3–12.4ka.
-Early Natufian hamlets are also known from Wadi Hammeh, Jordan and el-Wad, Israel (Grosman & Munro 2017, 703).
-Within the Natufian more broadly, 15–11.5ka, interior features of the dwellings commonly include hearths, bins, work surfaces, storage pits, and paved floors (Grosman & Munro 2017, 703).
-Economic intensification appears to have taken place as indicated by sickle blades although animals were not yet domesticated and archaeobotanical evidence is lacking (Grosman & Munro 2017, 702).
+Early Natufian hamlets are also known from Wadi Hammeh, Jordan, and el-Wad, Israel (Grosman & Munro 2017, 703).
+Within the Natufian more broadly, 15–11.5ka, interior features commonly include hearths, bins, work surfaces, storage pits, and paved floors (Grosman & Munro 2017, 703).
+Sickle blades indicate economic intensification, although animals were not yet domesticated and archaeobotanical evidence is lacking (Grosman & Munro 2017, 702).
 The Early Natufian falls in the warmer conditions of the LGI (Bølling-Allerød) and the Late Natufian in the abrupt environmental transition of GS-1 (Younger Dryas) that lasted from 12.9 to 11.6 (Grove 2021, 14–5).
-This stadial interrupted the return to interglacial conditions and is one explanation given for the shift to subsistence intensification under environmental stress (Bar-Yosef 1983; Bar-Yosef & Meadow 1995).
-However, lower temperatures during the earlier LGM would have moved the latitudinal storage threshold below the Levant and may be reflected in the appearance of dwellings and storage pits.
+This interlude of rapid cooling is one explanation given for the shift to subsistence intensification under environmental stress (Bar-Yosef 1983; Bar-Yosef & Meadow 1995).
+However, lower temperatures during the earlier LGM would have moved the latitudinal storage threshold below the Levant, reflected in the appearance of dwellings and storage pits.
 The response in Natufian architecture and storage follows an environmental change that began during the LGM at sites such as Ohalo II and was not significantly interrupted until the Holocene, when the current latitudinal threshold for hunter-gatherer storage is restored and plant domestication takes place (Grove 2021, fig. 14).

 Discussion